Medical Qigong - Xianggong Training Course is on its way!

 What is this Medical Qigong

 Before we talk about this medical Qigong, let's briefly introduce Qigong.
-Qigong, pronounced “chi gong,” was developed in China thousands of years ago as part of traditional Chinese medicine.
+Qigong, pronounced “chi gong,” started in China about 5000 years ago and was a part of traditional Chinese medicine.
 It uses exercises to optimize energy within the body, mind, and spirit, with the goal of improving and maintaining health and well-being.
 Qigong has both psychological and physical components and involves the regulation of the mind, breath, and body’s movement and posture.
 Qigong has active and passive (meditative) types.
 In total, there are thousands of types of Qigong.
 Taichi Quan exercise is one type of Qigong.
 Other well-known Qigong are Baduanjin, Yijinjing, medical Qigong etc.

 Because Qigong is a type of exercise aimed for health and well-being, recent research studied the effect that Qigong has on some of the health conditions.
 Some of the conditions were said to benefit from regular Qigong exercise, like Fibromyalgia, fatigue, chronic obstructive pulmonary disease (COPD), Hypertension, anxiety, stress, depression, and sleeping disorder... (www.nccih.nih.gov/health/qigong-what-you-need-to-know)

-Xianggong is a medical Qigong invented by Chinese Buddhism monks over 2000 years ago.
+Xianggong is a medical Qigong invented by Chinese Buddhism monks 1200 years ago.
 It had been taught linearly in Buddhism temples in the history.
 In 1930s, a child from Luoyang city, Henang province called Ruisheng Tian had a very strange and serious skin disease that nearly took his life.
-In a special encouterment, a monk taught him this set of Qigong which saved his life.
+In a special opportunity, a monk taught him this set of Qigong which saved his life.
 The monk also told him to practice diligently for 50 years before he could teach the outside world.
-From 8th May 1988, Master Tian started to teach this amazing Qigong to the general public, which became very popular around the world in a few short years, and reached over one million followers in China.
+From 8th May 1988, Master Tian officially started to teach this amazing Qigong to the general public, which became very popular around the world in a few short years, and reached over one million followers in China at one point.

+In the 2 decades of heyday of Qigong in China, it applied to Chinese state Qigong Administration bureau to be classed as Medical Qigong.
 It passed the strict vetting process with the requirement of 3000 cases submitted with the application, proven to treat over 360 different conditions with direct and obvious improvements.
+Out of all medical Qigongs that aiming at treating health conditions, Xianggong has four main advantages:

-The effect of medical Qigong is obvious.
-If practiced daily and correctly, it's especially beneficial to conditions like insomnia, stress, hypertension, respiratory allergy, diabetes, circulatory problems, stroke, obesity, deafness, hormone imbalance, arthritis, digestive issues, skin diseases, and gynecologic disorders.
-It is contraindicated for people with acute coronary infarction, acute appendicitis, Rabies, poison from snakes, spiders or poisonous plants.
+The effect of medical Qigong is evident and benefits over 360 conditions.
+If practiced daily and correctly, it's especially beneficial to conditions like insomnia, stress, hypertension, respiratory allergy, diabetes, circulatory problems, stroke, obesity, deafness, hormone imbalance, arthritis, digestive issues, skin diseases, and gynaecologic disorders.
+It is contraindicated for people with acute coronary infarction, severe liver disease, rabies, poison from snakes, spiders or poisonous plants.
 People with Schizophrenia, late-stage cancer, and hyperactive children should not practice it either.

 Xianggong in Chinese means the Fragrant or Aromatic Qigong.
 The reason it gained this name is because it can stimulate the endorphins giving the fingertips a flower-like aroma after diligent practice.
 In some people it can also stimulate their sense of smell, therefore they can smell the smells that other people can't.
 After the pandemic, we heard plenty of examples of people who lost their sense of smell due to Covid-19 regaining their sense of smell after practicing Xianggong.